2026-27 FAFSA Student Aid Index (SAI) Calculator

 Net earnings from investmentsYesYes

-Earnings from businessOnly net earnings reported on the personal tax return after all IRS-allowable deductionsIncludes net earnings reported on the personal tax return and addition of some IRS-allowable deductions
+Earnings from businessOnly net earnings reported on the personal tax return after all IRS-allowable deductionsIncludes net earnings reported on your personal tax return and the addition of some IRS-allowable deductions

-Earnings from rental propertiesOnly net earnings reported on your personal return after all IRS allowable deductions.Includes net earnings reported on your personal tax return and addition of some IRS-allowable deductions
+Earnings from rental propertiesOnly net earnings reported on your personal return after all IRS allowable deductions.Includes net earnings reported on your personal tax return and the addition of some IRS-allowable deductions, like depreciation

 Retirement distributionsBoth taxed and untaxed retirement distributions reported on 1040, lines 4a/4b & lines 5a/5bBoth taxed and untaxed retirement distributions reported on 1040, lines 4a/4b & lines 5a/5b

-Social Security benefitsOnly taxed Social Security benefits reported on 1040, line 6bBoth taxed and untaxed Social Security benefits reported on 1040, lines 6a
+Social Security benefitsOnly taxed Social Security benefits reported on 1040, line 6bBoth taxed and untaxed Social Security benefits reported on 1040, line 6a

 UnemploymentYesYes